Nearly everything we do and feel has an effect on our bodies and minds, and anger is no exception.

 Having strong mental health is about more than dealing with your emotions.
 It involves prioritizing those emotions so you can handle each feeling with care.
 Anger can trigger other emotions to the surface, such as rage, so it’s important to prioritize these feelings by decompressing from them.

 Research has proven over and over that being sleep-deprived can lead to more anger, irritation, and overall hostility.
 If you feel yourself getting angry, check on how much sleep you’ve had for the day first.
 There’s a chance that your frustration could be due to exhaustion.
+If you have difficulty sleeping properly, you may want to consider meeting a somnologist and getting the required medications or treatments.

 Taking 15 to 30 minutes a day just to relax your mind can make a big difference.
 Brain relaxation like meditation calms your nervous system significantly.
 Thus, resulting in fewer anger issues and better anger management.